TokisanGames/Terrain3D/doc/api/class_terrain3dstorage.rst

 :ref:`Vector3<class_Vector3>` **get_mesh_vertex** **(** :ref:`int<class_int>` lod, :ref:`HeightFilter<enum_Terrain3DStorage_HeightFilter>` filter, :ref:`Vector3<class_Vector3>` global_position **)**

-Returns the location of a terrain vertex at a certain LOD.
-If there is a hole at the position, it returns NAN in the vector's Y coordinate.
+Returns the position of a terrain vertex at a certain LOD.
+If there is a hole at the position, it returns ``NAN`` in the vector's Y coordinate.

 \ ``lod`` - Determines how many heights around the given global position will be sampled.
 Range 0 - 8.